arundahiya94/arundahiya94/README.md

 # Hi there! 👋

-I'm a passionate and driven student pursuing a **Master of Science in Applied Data Science and Analytics** at SRH University Heidelberg, Germany.
+I'm a passionate and driven student pursuing a **Master of Science in Applied Data Science and Analytics**.
 My expertise lies in harnessing data to generate actionable insights, designing scalable systems, and deploying innovative machine learning solutions.
 I enjoy collaborating on projects that bridge the gap between technology and business impact.

 ### Languages & Programming: